brettneese/brettneese.xyz/posts/Quick Tips/quick tips - node-convict custom load() function.md

 It's incredibly flexible and I use it in virtually every `node` project - it's miles better than parsing `process.env` manually or even setting hardcoded constants in the app itself.

 One of the more interesting uses of `convict` is to load values from an outside source -- for instance, from the AWS Parameter Store.
 Previously, I've used my own custom fork of `convict` for this, but I was recently made aware that I can make stock `convict ` do this as well, via a call to the `load` function.
-I'm currently rewriting my AWS Parameter Store provider to use native `convict` functions and will write up a more detailed description of this when its done, but here's a simple example:
+I'm currently rewriting my AWS Parameter Store provider to use native `convict` functions and will write up a more detailed description of this when its done, but here's a simple example.

+First, of course, we need a convict itself:

 <script src="https://embed.runkit.com" data-element-id="my-element"></script>